habuka036/wakame-vdc-wiki/en/usage_guide/Custom-images.md

 5. Register this machine image file with Wakame-vdc.

-Wakame-vdc supports various virtualization technologies (KVM, OpenVZ, LXC, etc.)  and methods of packaging (tar, gzip, etc.), and the details for doing the above steps depends on which are chosen.
+Wakame-vdc supports various virtualization technologies (KVM, OpenVZ, and LXC) and methods of packaging (tar, gzip, disk partitions, etc.), and the details for doing the above steps depends on which are chosen.
 Below we will explain the steps assuming OpenVZ virtualization and gz packaging, and to make things a little more interesting, set up the machine image to automatically start up a web server with a single static web page to show.
 The steps for other combinations are